Search

 Finance and Audit Committee

-• Assurance that a fully qualified external auditor conducts a competent financial audit annually
+• Providing assurance that a fully qualified external auditor conducts a competent financial audit annually

 • Presenting audit results to the Board with recommendations as required

-• Annual review and provision of recommendation for updates to policies related to financial condition and activities, financial planning, budgeting and regular reporting by Executive Director
+• Completing an annual review with provision of recommendation for updates to policies related to financial condition and activities, financial planning, budgeting and regular reporting by Executive Director

 Committee Members